 1. Go to go to www.byui.edu and select the button that says Sign In.

-2. Even if your username and password are saved here, you will see the option to Change Password under the blue Login button.
+2. Even if your username and password are saved here, you will see the option to Change Password above the blue Login button.
 Select Change Password.

 3. Select Update Security Information from the options in the left column.
 It will have you sign in to your BYU-Idaho account and then automatically redirect you to the Security Information page.